ankurk91/wp-google-map/readme.txt

 = Did you test it with old version of WordPress ? =

-No, tested with v4.6.0+ (latest as of now) only.
+No, tested with v4.6.1+ (latest as of now) only.
 So i recommend you to upgrade to latest WordPress today.

-= Do you hate jQuery ? =

-No, I love it as like you.
-But I prefer faster websites.

 = Failed to load Google Map.
 Refresh this page and try again.
 What is this ? =